emmajane/gitforteams/presentations/slides/session-lonestarphp-strategy.md

 Note: **Centralized:** everyone works in master from the same disk.
 **Branching** how we work.
-Anyone can check into master. **Forking** how Canonical works.
-The testbot gets final approval into master.
-Typical for open source projects.
+Anyone can check into master. **Forking** how most FOSS projects work; also for CI where the testbot gets final approval into master.

 ## Patching